James Pickett

 James Pickett focuses on empire and Islam as entangled sources of authority, with particular attention to historical memory and state formation.

-His first monograph, Polymaths of Islam: Power and Networks of Knowledge in Central Asia (Cornell University Press, 2020), examines transregional networks of exchange among religious scholars in the Central Asian city-state of Bukhara.
+His first monograph, Polymaths of Islam, examines transregional networks of exchange among religious scholars in the Central Asian city-state of Bukhara.
 Through mastery of arcane disciplines, these multi-talented intellectuals enshrined their city as a peerless center of Islam, and thereby elevated themselves into the halls of power.